 Jeeves jerked upward, dodging another laser blast and arcing just over one of the guinea craft; Bob thrust his sword down, stabbing into the flying machine and shattering the engine.
 But his white-knuckled left hand still gripped the trigger.
-The crack of bullet fire covered all other sounds and the heat of the machine gun, just a few inches away from Bob's leg, felt like a second sun.
+The crack of laser fire covered all other sounds and the heat of the rapid fire cannon, just a few inches away from Bob's leg, felt like a second sun.